Introduction

-In this post we will implement Python flask REST API MongoDB CRUD example, where CRUD means Create, Read, Update, and Delete operations.
-So we will perform these CRUD operations on MongoDB.
-We will create REST or RESTful API using Flask in Python.
-We need to install the required module Flask-PyMongo for connecting to MongoDB using Flask in Python.
+In this post I will implement Python flask REST API MongoDB CRUD example, where CRUD means Create, Read, Update, and Delete operations.
+So I will perform these CRUD operations on MongoDB.
+I will create REST or RESTful API using Flask in Python.
+I need to install the required module Flask-PyMongo for connecting to MongoDB using Flask in Python.

 Prerequisites

-We do not have front-end or User Interface (UI) here.
-We are building REST or RESTful web services which could be consumed by any consumer.
+I do not have front-end or User Interface (UI) for this example as I am building REST or RESTful web services which could be consumed by any consumer.
 These services are decoupled from consumer.
-You can use any UI technologies, such as, ReactJS, AngularJS or even jQuery, HTML to showcase your data for your users.
+You can use any UI technologies, such as, ReactJSAngularJS or even jQuery, HTML to showcase your data for your users.

 Preparing your workspace is one of the first things that you can do to make sure that you start off well.
 The first step is to check your working directory.